narayanpdas/Fake-or-Real-The-Impostor-Hunt-in-Texts-My-solution/README.md

 ### In particular, I'd like to acknowledge the following inspirations:
 - My perplexity and LLM judge idea is inspired from [This Notebook](https://www.kaggle.com/code/metawave/memory-optimized-transformers-for-impostor-hunt)
 - MY READX model was an direct inspiration from [This Notebook](https://www.kaggle.com/code/omidbaghchehsaraei/averaging-ensembling-for-the-impostor-hunt-in-text/notebook)

+### This competition showed me that even with scarce data, creative ensembling and persistence can push boundaries and I look forward to applying these lessons to future challenges and Projects.